What is a text embedding and how to use it for text search

 Further reading

-Published 2 months ago in #machinelearning about #embeddings, #vector search, #python and #openai by Denys Golotiuk
+Published half a year ago in #machinelearning about #embeddings, #vector search, #python and #openai by Denys Golotiuk

 Edit this article on Github